Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Requirements Language

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-## Terminology

-This specification lists terms and abbreviations as used in this document.

-*Peer:*

-Actor that provides and/or consumes Services.
-This is an abstraction of e.g. an organization, a department or a security context.

-*Group:*

-System of Peers using Inways, Outways and Managers that confirm to the FSC specification to make use of each other's Services.

-*Directory:*

-A Manager which acts as a Service and Peer discovery point of the Group.

-*Inway:*

-Reverse proxy that handles incoming connections to one or more Services.

-*Outway:*

-Forward proxy that handles outgoing connections to Inways.

-*Contract:*

-Document between Peers defining what interactions between Peers are possible.

-*Grant:*

-Defines an interaction between Peers.
-Grants are part of a Contract.
-In FSC Core three Grants are described.

-1. The PeerRegistrationGrant which specifies the authorization of a Peer to participate as a Peer in the Group.
-2. The ServicePublicationGrant which specifies the authorization of a Peer to publish a Service in the Group.
-3. The ServiceConnectionGrant which specifies the authorization of a Peer to connect to a Service provided by a Peer.

-*Manager:*

-The Manager is an API which manages Contracts and acts as an authorization server which provides access tokens.

-*Service:*

-An HTTP API offered to the Group.

-*Trust Anchor:*

-The Trust Anchor (TA) is an authoritative entity for which trust is assumed and not derived.
-In the case of FSC, which uses an X.509 architecture, it is the root certificate from which the whole chain of trust is derived.

 # Architecture